 Pulmonary toxicity of anti-PD-1 and anti-PD-L1 antibodies (September 2016)

 Pulmonary toxicity is an uncommon but potentially fatal complication of treatment with checkpoint inhibitor immunotherapy targeting programmed cell death-1 (PD-1) or its ligand (PD-L1).
 The incidence of pneumonitis was 5 percent in a series of 915 patients treated with one of these agents .
-All patients had immunotherapy withheld until toxicity resolved, and this was sufficient to reverse toxicity in most patients with grade 1 pneumonitis.
+All patients had immunotherapy withheld until toxicity resolved, and this was sufficient to reverse toxicity in most patients with grade 1 pneumonitis (table 3).
 For those with more severe toxicity, corticosteroids were indicated.
 Five out of 43 patients worsened and died despite therapy, mostly attributed to infectious complications or tumor progression.
 (See "Toxicities associated with checkpoint inhibitor immunotherapy", section on 'Pneumonitis'.)